Miracloon/pflotran-documentation/user_guide/how_to/installation/installation.rst

 **PFLOTRAN is on** `Bitbucket`_

-PFLOTRAN can be installed on Linux, Mac, and Windows systems.
+PFLOTRAN can be installed on Linux, Mac, and Windows systems, or through a virtual machine.
 We provide instructions for these systems in the links below.
 Please note, a Windows installer is not yet available.
 PFLOTRAN can only be used on Windows either via Cygwin, or Visual Studio.